jingwen-z/jingwen-z.github.io/_posts/2016-12-07-introduction-bd-week1-2.md

 behavior_ in the whole data set, such as increased polarization in a community.

 Voilà, here are what I want to share with you.
-In the next blog, I will talk about the process of data analysis and Hadoop.
+In the [review of week 3][review of week 3], I will talk about the process of data analysis and Hadoop.

 [Big Data specilization]: https://www.coursera.org/specializations/big-data
 [Introduction]: https://www.coursera.org/learn/big-data-introduction